ray-project/ray/README.md

 # Ray

-Ray is a distributed execution framework with a Python-like programming model.
+Ray is an experimental distributed execution framework with a Python-like programming model.
+It is under development and not ready for general use.

 ## Design Decisions